 Successful motions to dismiss a complaint are a rarity, more the subject of law school civil procedure classes than actual practice.
 There are several reasons for this.
 One is the modern doctrine mandating liberal pleadings standards.
 In effect this means that courts will look not so much at the artfulness in the drafting of the complaint as much as the substance of the purported claim.
 There is also a corollary to this doctrine: The courts have a general policy of determining actions on the merits.

 The effect of these approaches must be fully appreciated when considering the seeming promise of motions to dismiss, especially motions for failure to state a claim under FRCP 12(b)(6).
-Too often a brilliant motion to dismiss the complaint that ruthlessly exposes holes and inconsistencies in the pleadings results only in the plaintiff’s filing, at the court’s invitation, an amended complaint now free of all the deficiencies pointed out in the motion.
+Too often a brilliant motion to dismiss the complaint that ruthlessly exposes holes and inconsistencies in the pleadings results only in the plaintiff’s filing, at the court’s invitation — or perhaps on its own initiative, on the day the response to the motion is due — an amended complaint now free of all the deficiencies pointed out in the motion.
 All that is accomplished substantively is that the plaintiff has been forced to focus on its case and, with the assistance of the court’s decision on the dismissal motion, recast areas in which its complaint was weak.
 In the process the defendant has helped the plaintiff eliminate sinkholes and traps in the complaint that may have been useful to the defense on a later summary judgment motion or at trial.
 Furthermore, judges sometimes become de facto “advocates” of claims “revived” in their opinions denying motions to dismiss.

 For these reasons a motion to dismiss a fundamentally meritorious claim based on technical deficiencies may not be worth the price of the motion and of the defense’s credibility with the judge.
 Faced with obvious weaknesses in the plaintiff’s case, it may be worth considering whether a stronger motion may be brought as a summary judgment application following a limited amount of discovery.
 In this instance keep in mind that many judges will not permit summary judgment motions prior to the close of discovery because of their wariness of “dueling affidavits” as a basis for making substantive rulings.